A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

 \subsection{Data Preparation}

-We apply TLF and eleven existing methods on seven real datasets which are shown at a glance in Table~\ref{tab:Datasets}.
+We apply TLF and fourteen existing methods on seven real datasets which are shown at a glance in Table~\ref{tab:Datasets}.

 PIE~\cite{transferlearning.xyz} has 11554 handwritten digits from 5 different subcategories: PIE5, PIE7, PIE9, PIE27 and PIE29.
-We generate 20 combinations of source-target pairs as follows: PIE5$\mapsto$PIE7, PIE5$\mapsto$PIE9, PIE5$\mapsto$PIE27, PIE5$\mapsto$PIE29, PIE7$\mapsto$PIE5, and so on (see Table~\ref{tab:pie_detail_accuracy}).
+We generate 20 combinations of source-target pairs as follows: PIE5$\mapsto$PIE7, PIE5$\mapsto$PIE9, PIE5$\mapsto$PIE27, PIE5$\mapsto$PIE29, PIE7$\mapsto$PIE5, and so on.
 Office+Caltech (OC)~\cite{transferlearning.xyz} has 4 different subcategories: amazon, Caltech10, dslr and webcam.
-We generate 12 combinations of source-target pairs as follows: amazon$\mapsto$Caltech10, amazon$\mapsto$dslr, amazon$\mapsto$webcam, Caltech10$\mapsto$amazon, and so on (see Table~\ref{tab:oc_ng_vlsc_detail_accuracy}).
-20-Newsgroups (NG)~\cite{transferlearningRsc} has approximately 20,000 documents distributed evenly in 4 different subcategories: C, S, R, and T. Following the approach in ARTL~\cite{long2014adaptation}, we have 5 combinations of source-target pairs as follows: CS-src (CSS)$\mapsto$CS-tgt (CST), CT-src (CTS)$\mapsto$CT-tgt (CTT), RS-src (RSS)$\mapsto$RS-tgt (RST), RT-src (RTS)$\mapsto$RT-tgt (RTT) and ST-src (STS)$\mapsto$ST-tgt (STT) (see Table~\ref{tab:oc_ng_vlsc_detail_accuracy}).
-VLSC~\cite{transferlearning.xyz} consists of 18070 images from 5 different subcategories: Caltech101 (C), ImageNet (I), LabelMe (L), SUN09 (S), and VOC2007 (V).
-We generate 20 combinations of source-target pairs as follows: Caltech101$\mapsto$ImageNet, Caltech101$\mapsto$LabelMe, Caltech101$\mapsto$SUN09, Caltech101$\mapsto$VOC2007, ImageNet$\mapsto$Caltech101, and so on (see Table~\ref{tab:oc_ng_vlsc_detail_accuracy}).
+We generate 12 combinations of source-target pairs as follows: amazon$\mapsto$Caltech10, amazon$\mapsto$dslr, amazon$\mapsto$webcam, Caltech10$\mapsto$amazon, and so on.

+20-Newsgroups (NG)~\cite{transferlearningRsc} has approximately 20,000 documents distributed evenly in 4 different subcategories: C, S, R, and T. Following the approach in ARTL~\cite{long2014adaptation}, we have 5 combinations of source-target pairs as follows: CS-src$\mapsto$CS-tgt, CT-src$\mapsto$CT-tgt, RS-src$\mapsto$RS-tgt, RT-src$\mapsto$RT-tgt and ST-src$\mapsto$ST-tgt.
+Reuters-215782 (RT)~\cite{transferlearningRsc} has three top categories orgs, people, and place.
+Following the approach in ARTL~\cite{long2014adaptation}, we can construct 3 cross-domain pairs as follows: orgs$\mapsto$people, orgs$\mapsto$place and people$\mapsto$place.

-Similarly, MNIST+USPS (MU) and COIL~\cite{transferlearning.xyz} have 4 different subcategories from which we generate 12 combinations of source-target pairs, separately (see Table~\ref{tab:oc_ng_vlsc_detail_accuracy}).
-Besides, Reuters-215782 (RT)~\cite{transferlearningRsc} has three top categories orgs, people, and place.
-Following the approach in ARTL~\cite{long2014adaptation}, we can construct 3 cross-domain pairs as follows: orgs$\mapsto$people, orgs$\mapsto$place and people$\mapsto$place (see Table~\ref{tab:rt_mu_coil_detail_accuracy}).
+VLSC~\cite{transferlearning.xyz} consists of 18070 images from 5 different subcategories: C, I, L, S, and V. We generate 20 combinations of source-target pairs as follows: C$\mapsto$I, C$\mapsto$L, C$\mapsto$S, C$\mapsto$V, I$\mapsto$C, and so on.
+Similarly, MNIST+USPS (MU) and COIL~\cite{transferlearning.xyz} have 4 different subcategories from which we generate 12 combinations of source-target pairs, separately.